DanielleKoduru/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach will return an array, while .map will find and return general items in an object.
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach will return a new array, while .map will find and return general items in an array.

 2. Explain the difference between a callback and a higher order function.
+   A callback is a function that is passed into another function as an argument.
+   A higher order function is a function that can take another function as an argument and have a result.

 3. What is closure?
+   Closure is being able to reach inside a function and still run the code.

 4. Describe the four rules of the 'this' keyword.

+   1. When in the global scope, the value of “this” will be the console Object
+   2. Whenever a preceding dot calls a function, the object before the dot is this.
+   3. Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function
+   4. Whenever we use JavaScript’s call or apply method, this is explicitly defined.

 5. Why do we need super() in an extended class?
+   It is important to use to bind classes together.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.